genesiscloud/genesis-cloud-inference-articles/art04.md

 sudo apt-get install uuid-dev
 ```

-These packages are not required for building the libraries supporting
+These packages are not required for building the libraries that support
 the HTTP protocol only.

 Then make `~/factory` your current directory and clone the repository